zachtownsend/ss15-feature-template/README.md

     This is in case you need a different UI style on particular slides.
 This is typically required if the UI element
     colour is obscured by the slide.

+  <h4>translateEnabled</h4>
+    This enables the generic live copy on the page to be automatically translated into the appropriate language.
+Leave this as false for English language countries.

+  <h3>Pager</h3>
+  <h4>fullscreenStyle</h4>
+    This declares the style for pagination.
+This should probably be removed at some point as 'overlay' mode will probably be the only mode used.

+  <h4>hoverStyle</h4>
+  This selects the effect that happens when the user hovers over the thumbnail.
+As above, this may be removed in the future if other options aren't used.

+  <h4>imageType</h4>
+  This declares the type of image that is used for the thumbnails, either inline or background.
+Background is probably the preferable option as it is more responsive

+  <h4>scrollable</h4>
+  This feature is unfinished, but the original idea is if there are a lot of slides, the pagination could be scrollable to fit more in.

+  <h4>animationSpeed / imgPath</h4>
+  See globalSettings

+  <h4>animationEase</h4>
+  This sets the ease mode for the CSS3 animations

+  <h4>animationDelay</h4>
+  This is the delay before the animation starts

+  <h4>nameFormat</h4>
+  This sets the prefix and suffix for the thumbnail images.

+  <h4>wrapper/container/item/img</h4>
+  Caches useful selectors

+  <h3>ProductGrid</h3>
+  <h4>defaultHidden</h4>
+  This sets whether the product grid is hidden or shown by default

+  <h4>codes</h4>
+  See productCodes in Global Settings

+  <h4>Open Class</h4>
+  Sets the class that is added when the product grid is open

+  <h4>maxHeight</h4>
+  Set's max height for product grid in fullscreen mode

+  <h4>ui</h4>
+  Selectors for UI elements

+  <h3>Quicklink</h3>
+  <h4>updateBagAfterLoad</h4>
+  If true, the shopping bag will be updated after you open a quickshop

+  <h4>updateBagBeforeClose</h4>
+  If true, the shopping bag will be updated just before the quickshop closes

+  <h3>JpgAnimate</h3>
+  <h4>container</h4>
+  This sets the container for which the animation frames are generated

+  <h4>slidePrefix</h4>
+  Just leave this as it is...

+  <h4>speed</h4>
+  This is the framerate of the animation in ms

+  <h4>repeat</h4>
+  This is how many times the animation repeats. -1 is continous loop.

+  <h4>paused</h4>
+  If true, the animation will be paused until it is told to play when you go to that slide.

+  <h4>yoyo</h4>
+  If true, the animation will go through all the frames and then reverse back through them

+  <h4>repeatDelay</h4>
+  This is the delay between each repeat in ms.

+  <h4>scene</h4>
+  Here you declare the number of animation frames for each slide.
+If no animation is required, enter null.